EeroV/windows-virt-toolkit/README.md

 USING THE SCRIPT

-run powershell createautobuildcd.ps1 to start files generation script will prompt for the OS version and if you want UEFI or BIOS, and verify this will work script will check for exisiting downloaded support files, and if they dont exist fetch them into a Toolkit folder Script will then extract the drivers and support files for all OS versions Script will then create an ISO file in the script directory called %osversion%-setup.iso (for example win7-setup.iso)
+run powershell createautobuildcd.ps1 to start files generation. script will check for exisiting downloaded support files, and if they dont exist fetch them into a Toolkit folder Script will then extract the drivers and support files for all OS versions Script will then create an ISO file in the script directory called %osversion%-setup.iso (for example win7-setup.iso)